 Testifying at trial can be a daunting experience, but with proper preparation and a calm demeanor, you can effectively present your case and contribute to a favorable outcome.
 In this article, we will provide you with ten invaluable tips to help you navigate the trial process confidently and with poise.
 Whether you’re a petitioner, respondent, or witness, these tips will empower you to present your testimony effectively and maximize your chances of success.

 - Dress for Success

 - Listen to the Question Asked

 - Tell the Truth

 - Don’t be Argumentative

-If you have an attorney, you should meet with them prior to trial to discuss what topics will be addressed during testimony and the attorney should give you tips or provide you with materials that will help you prepare for testifying.
-Many times in a family law case, testimony revolves around specific events and dates.
+1. Prepare Ahead of Time: If you have an attorney, you should meet with them prior to trial to discuss what topics will be addressed during testimony and the attorney should give you tips or provide you with materials that will help you prepare for testifying.
+Many times, in a family law case, testimony revolves around specific events and dates.
 It can be helpful to create a timeline of these events and times to review prior to testifying so you can clearly remember these facts.

-Of course you’re going to be nervous during testimony.
+10. Relax: Of course, you’re going to be nervous during testimony.
 It’s natural.
-However body language can be as important as verbal statements.
+However, body language can be as important as verbal statements.
 Don’t pick at your nails or fidget, it could come across as lying.
 Don’t cross your arms or have an aggressive look on your face, you want to come across as honest and sympathetic.

 Before responding briefly, pause to opposing counsel’s question to allow your attorney time to object should one be required.
 Here is a quick way to remember “P.A.U.S.E.: Promptly Allow Uninterrupted Silence, Evaluate.”